Skip to main content

 If needed, open Unity’s Sprite Editor and inspect the generated slices.

-Custom palette is rejected
+Custom palette is ignored

 Normal-map lighting looks flat